FredKSchott/snowpack/docs/04-features.md

 You can read environment variables directly in your web application via `import.meta.env`.
 If you've ever used `process.env` in Create React App or any Webpack application, this behaves exactly the same.

-Remember that these env variables are statically injected into your application for everyone at **build time**, and not runtime.

 For your safety, Snowpack only supports environment variables that begin with `PUBLIC_*`.
 We do this because everything in your web application is sent to the browser, and we don't want you to accidentally share sensitive keys/env variables with your public web application.
 Prefixing your frontend web env variables with `PUBLIC_` is a good reminder that they will be shared with the world.

-The one exception is `import.meta.env.MODE`, which is set to `development` during `snowpack dev` and `production` during `snowpack build`.
-This can be used instead of `process.env.NODE_ENV`. `import.meta.env.NODE_ENV` is also set for legacy reasons, but `import.meta.env.MODE` is recommended.
+`import.meta.env.MODE` and `import.meta.env.NODE_ENV` are also both set to the current `process.env.NODE_ENV` value, so that you can change app behavior based on dev vs. build.
+The env value is set to `development` during `snowpack dev` and `production` during `snowpack build`.
+Use this in your application instead of `process.env.NODE_ENV`.

+**Remember:** that these env variables are statically injected into your application for everyone at **build time**, and not runtime.

 #### `.env` File Support